frontegg/frontegg-nextjs/CONTRIBUTING.md

 - All contributions will be subject to review by the project maintainers before being merged.

 ## Environment variables
-Setup the environment variable for demo porjects:
+Setup the environment variable for demo projects:
 - `/packages/demo-saas/.env.local`
 - `/packages/demo-saas-next12/.env.local`